EricKeenan/iceSheetsClimateIC2Tutorial/README.md

 2. If you have not already done this, install python3 with Anaconda (https://www.anaconda.com/distribution/).

-3. Clone this repository.
-First open a terminal, then navigate to the parent directory where you would like to have this repository live on your machine, then run `git clone https://github.com/EricKeenan/iceSheetsClimateIC2Tutorial.git`
+3. First open a terminal, then navigate to the parent directory where you would like to have this repository live on your machine, then run `git clone https://github.com/EricKeenan/iceSheetsClimateIC2Tutorial.git`

 4. Navigate into the new repository, `cd iceSheetsClimateIC2Tutorial`.
 Then create  the required python environment, `conda env create -f ICESat-2.yml` (this will take a few minutes).
 Next, activate the python environment, `source activate remote2`.
 Finally, add the environment to the list of available kernels. `python -m ipykernel install --user --name remote2 --display-name remote2`